JimScadden/disk-preparation/README.md

     logger -t "$MYTAG" "End of early_command, continuing the installation."
 ```

-Or use the `early-wrapper.sh` script from preseed to be able to change
+Or use the `early-wrapper.sh` script from the preseed to be able to change
 debconf priority, add the `udeb` to the Installer system, run additional
-scripts as soon as possible:
+scripts as soon as preseed file has been loaded:

 ```bash
 d-i preseed/early_command string                                           \